MarjusMetushi/Infotainment_Prototype/Support.md

 * WMA
 * M4A
 * WAV
-# The following operating systems are supported:
+# The following operating systems are tested, and should work properly:
 * Windows
 * Linux Ubuntu
 * Linux raspberrian OS